Meeco/docs/guides/presentation-definitions.md

 **Response**

-The presentation definition object that is created.
+A presentation definition object is created.
+This presentation definition is associated with the pre-defined credential schema and the Organisation that initiated its creation.
-Created Presentation Definition which associated with the Credential Schema and relates to the organisation which initiate creation of presentation definition

 ## Read Presentation Definitions

 ### List

-Retrieve a list of presentation definitions owned by an organisation.
+Retrieve a list of presentation definitions owned by an Organisation.

 **Endpoint**